deroneriksson/python-wsi-preprocessing/docs/index.md

 To apply all filters to all images in the training set using multiprocessing, we can utilize the `multiprocess_apply_filters_to_images()` function.
-Since there are 8 images per slide and 500 slides, this results in a total of 4000 images and 4000 thumbnails.
-Generating `png` images, this takes about 37 minutes on my Mac laptop.
+Since there are 9 generated images per slide (8 of which are shown in the HTML summary) and 500 slides, this results in a total of 4,500 images and 4,500 thumbnails.
+Generating `png` images and `jpg` thumbnails, this takes about 24 minutes on my MacBook Pro.

 ```
 filter.multiprocess_apply_filters_to_images()